syth3/bad-date/README.md

 This tool detects timestomping by analyzing the MAC timestamps.

 ## Authors
+Written for CSEC464: Computer System Forensics
-Scott Brink and Jake Brown
+Written by Scott Brink and Jake Brown

 ## Dependencies
 `apt-get install sleuthkit`